Linaro/website/_posts/current/blog/2021-12-07-integrating-accelerated-video-decoding-with-v4l2-in-aosp.md

 ---
 layout: post
 title: Integrating accelerated video decoding with v4l2 in AOSP
-description: >
+description: "In this blog, Linaro Engineer John Stultz talks about the work Linaro has done to integrate accelerated video decording with v412 in AOSP.
-  Upstream enabled development boards are critical to the work Linaro does as they provide a platform to develop and validate new solutions, as well as allow us to demonstrate the value of those solutions to upstream maintainers, and also as a vehicle for testing to ensure external regressions are caught and quickly fixed.
-One area that has commonly been missing on AOSP development boards is open implementations of accelerated video decoding.
-In this blog, Linaro Engineer John Stultz talks about the work Linaro has done to integrate accelerated video decording with v412 in AOSP.
+  Read more here! "
 date: 2021-12-07 08:47:03 +00:00
 image: /assets/images/content/technology-3389917_1920.jpg
 tags: